ramingasanov/phpvms/modules/DisposableTools/README.md

 For PersonalStats there are four main options which are user, disp, type and period;

 user can be any user's id or not used at all
-period can be any number of days (except 0 of course), currentm, lastm, prevm, currenty, lasty or not used at all
+period can be any number of days (except 0 of course), currentm, lastm, prevm, currenty, lasty, q1, q2, q3, q4 or not used at all
 disp can be full or not used at all
 type can be avglanding, avgscore, avgtime, tottime, avgdistance, totdistance, avgfuel, totfuel, totflight